obycode/DSCAlarmSmartThings/README.md

 Once the software is installed, the first thing to do is obtain the required libraries.

-* Timer library was created by Simon Monk as modified by JChristensen.
+* ArduinoJson library was created by Benoit Blanchon.
 A copy is included in this repository/release for your convenience.
 * A copy of the SmartThings library contained in this repository/release.
 This is the ST_Anything version of the SmartThings library.
 The libraries from SmartThings and the SmartThingsMega libraries do not work.
 * SoftwareSerial library was default library provided with Arduino IDE